Cocaine and methamphetamine (meth) are both powerful stimulants that have similar effects on both the mind and body at a base level.

-Both cocaine and meth can have severe side effects and lead to fatal overdoses on their own, but are even more risky when taken together.
+Both cocaine and meth can have severe side effects and lead to fatal overdoses on their own but are even more risky when taken together.

-Find out more about the dangers of polysubstance abuse
+Find out more about the dangers of polysubstance abuse.

 Why Do People Mix Cocaine And Meth?

-This is why polydrug abuse, or the abuse of two or more drugs at the same time, is so common.
+People may not realize how dangerous it is to combine drugs or may not care because of the high.
+This may be why polydrug abuse, or the abuse of two or more drugs at the same time, is so common.

 What Happens When You Mix Cocaine And Meth?